cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:10px">
-            Electronic engineer; I worked for more than 25 years as a system programmer with IBM's Mainframe technologies (i.e. s/370, s/390, z/Series).
+            Electronic engineer; I worked for more than 25 years as a system programmer with IBM Mainframe technologies (i.e. s/370, s/390, z/Series).
             During that stage, I provided technical consulting services in numerous engineering projects for more than 25 biggest companies;
-            much of them, included more than ten banks, both nationals´s as international´s scene.
+            much of them, included more than ten banks, both nationals as international scene.
 During the last 20 years, and in parallel, I developed a successful career as a project engineer; designing and implementing microwave telecommunication networks, as well as industrial electronic